 From: Hawthorne, CA, USA

-Emitt Lynn Rhodes, a singer/songwriter, multi-instrumentalist and recording engineer, was born on February 25, 1950 in Decatur, Illinois.
-At the age of five, his family moved to Hawthorne, CA. Considered by many as "the one man Beatles", his solo recordings of the early 1970s show a clear Paul McCartney influence in both vocals and musicianship.
-Rhodes began his career in the musical ensembles the Palace Guard (as the group's drummer) and then the Merry-Go-Round (multi-instrumentalist), leaving the drums to the expertise of Joel Larson.
+Singer, songwriter, multi-instrumentalist and recording engineer Emitt Lynn Rhodes was born on February 25, 1950 in Decatur, IL, but at the the age of five, relocated with his family to Hawthorne, CA. Coined by many as "the one man Beatles", his solo recordings of the early 1970s show a clear Paul McCartney influence in both vocals and musicianship, to the point where it can sometimes be challenging to tell the difference between the two.
+Rhodes began his career in the bands the Palace Guard (as the group's drummer) and then the Merry-Go-Round (multi-instrumentalist).